 This, in essence, is the main drive behind Digital Twin architecture and technology – to entirely replicate the physical world in a digital landscape, giving companies new freedoms, opportunities, and advantages.

 The Digital Twin concept, first proposed by Michael Grieves at the University of Michigan, has been around since 2001, but it is only in recent years that modern technology has made it a realistic opportunity.

 Put simply, a Digital Twin refers to the virtual replication of a physical product or asset.
-This replication is updated in real time (or as regularly as possible) to match its real world counterpart as closely as possible.
+This replication is updated in real-time (or as regularly as possible) to match its real-world counterpart as closely as possible.

 This model can then be used for a variety of purposes, from testing new strategies to analysing previous results, which we’ll explore shortly.

 So, how does this actually work?
 Generally, sensors and other components are used to gather accurate data about the asset in question.
 This data is then processed and used to create the replica.
-Needless to say, more advanced sensor, whether in the form of more accurate equipment or a denser, more compact array, will help towards creating a more detailed digital model.
+Needless to say, more advanced sensors, whether in the form of more accurate equipment or a denser, more compact array, will help towards creating a more detailed digital model.